ALA-herbarium/documentation/searching_arctos.md

 ## Searching for specimens by taxonomy

- * **To search for specimens with any identification (latest or prior) exactly equal to your query name**:
-    * Enter your name in the Identification box, with the kind of match required (‘match’ for exact match)
+From most to least specific:

- * **To search for specimens with latest (current) identification exactly equal to your query name**:
+ * **1. To search for specimens with latest (current) identification matching your query name**:
     * In the Customize Search and Results dropdown at the top of the page, select ‘Customize or Manage Profile’.
 Click the ‘Identification Order’ check box under ‘Search Options’ and then